R. B. More: Communist party

-In spite of the fact that More joined the then Communist Party of India in 1930, under the influence of Marxism-Leninism, he and Dr. Ambedkar continued to maintain mutual admiration for each other's work.
-More consistently raised the issue of caste discrimination prevalent in Indian society at different forums of the Communist Party.
+In spite of the fact that More joined the then Communist Party of India (CPI) in 1930, under the influence of Marxism-Leninism, he and Dr. Ambedkar continued to maintain mutual admiration for each other's work.
+More consistently raised the issue of caste discrimination prevalent in Indian society at different forums of the CPI.
 He had sent a specific note on the "Problem of Untouchability and the Caste System" to the leadership of the party before third party congress in 1953.
 More submitted the note to the Politburo on 23 December 1953 with a request to place it before the forthcoming Party Congress.
 This note was later revised and sent again in 1957 and 1964.
 Along with appraising the contribution of Dr. Babasaheb Ambedkar in the struggle for social justice, it emphasized the necessity of taking up issues of caste and social discrimination as an essential ingredient of class struggle.
-He also participated in the freedom struggle against British and working class movement with great vigor and remained "one of the most respected leaders of the CPI(M) till his death on 11 May 1972".
+He also participated in the freedom struggle against British and working class movement with great vigor and remained one of the most respected leaders of the Communist Party of India (Marxist) (CPI(M)).
 He was elected to State Committee of CPI(M) in 1964.
 He started the weekly meeting, Jeevanmarg, of the CPI(M) Maharashtra state committee on 14 April 1965, the anniversary of Ambedkar's birth.

+Death

+More died on 11 May 1972 in Goregaon, a suburb in Bombay (now Mumbai), at the age of 69.